The Thuita Doctrine®

 With gratitude and profound respect, I salute all the world leaders since the end of World War 2 who laboured wisely and diligently to prevent the occurrence of another world war which would have led to a nuclear holocaust.
 Leaders like John F. Kennedy, Ronald Reagan, Colin Powell and Mikhail Gorbachev.

 The atom bomb is lethal for shizzle.
-That's why I have listed it as one of the scientific marvels on the side bar of this website.
-Once you are through with reading this story, I advise you to go through the side-bar of this lovely website of mine, which I modified two days ago, to see the full list of scientific marvels together with other amazing facts and words of wisdom.
+That's why I have listed it as one of the scientific marvels on the side bar of this blog.
+Once you are through with reading this story, I advise you to go through the side-bar of this lovely blog of mine, which I modified two days ago, to see the full list of scientific marvels together with other amazing facts and words of wisdom.

 Coming back to the issue of the atom bomb, I remembered yesterday reading in an old international news magazine (either Time or Newsweek), when I was in Fourth Form at Starehe Boys' Centre, of a massive celestial body that bombarded Jupiter circa 1994.
 Scientists estimate that the impact didn't affect Jupiter that much because the planet is gigantic but if the same celestial body had bombarded the Earth, which is far too smaller than Jupiter, it's effect on our grand and beautiful planet would have been so catastrophic that it would probably have led to the extinction of some living species on Earth.